 Brazilian Cherry – Grown in well managed forests, and harder than oak

 Incinerator Toilet – neither uses water nor pollutes the water supply, and reduces waste to sterile ash.

 Water Saving Shower Heads and Faucets – Reduces the amount of water used without impacting pressure.

 Copper Sinks – last for generations, kill germs and are easier to maintain.

 There are certain humanitarian economic and environmental concerns that are addressed simply by buying American.
 For example, it reduces shipping, and since the factories in the United States are regulated by the EPA, they are produced with a minimum about of pollution, compared to world standards.
 Buying American also creates jobs where they are most needed.
 Since American made goods are regulated by American labor laws, you are not exploiting child labor or unsafe working conditions.

 There are many small American and European companies which make green materials.
-By using and promoting their products, you are in essence becoming part of the green revolution and encouraging others to use these products as well.
+By using and promoting their Leads, you are in essence becoming part of the green revolution and encouraging others to use these Leads as well.
 Helping small business and workers who hold green values is like making a contribution to promote the health of the planet.
 Demand determines supply and if these companies are successful, other companies will rise with them to make green materials more plentiful and affordable.
 Use your buying power to make a political and economic statement for green.

 Each Person must decide which of these ideals suit their needs more.
 They must also decide which of these materials and fixtures suit their goals.
 If you plan to be living off the grid in a remote location, your green home will be different than if you will be living in a subdivision, and are most interested in saving on your utilities.
 If your greatest concern is for the planet, your choices may be different than if the major focus is on affordability and a simple lifestyle.
 Choosing materials that match your ideals in building a green home is sometimes agonizing, because of the complexity, but it should be a labor of love, both for your planet and your home.